stadelmanma/netl-ap-map-flow/README.rst

 Description
 -----------
-AP_MAP_FLOW is a package written in Fortran and Python to perform local cubic law (LCL) simulations of single phase flow through a discrete fracture and analyze the data.
+netl-ap-map-flow is a modeling suite written in Fortran and Python to perform local cubic law (LCL) simulations of single phase flow through a discrete fracture and analyze the data.
 Several tools written in `Python <https://www.python.org/>`_ provide added functionality are packaged in the apmapflow module.
 The project has been primarily developed on Ubuntu, however any OS will likely work as long as the requiste packages are installed.
 The Fortran code was compiled using a 64-bit GNU Fortran compiler. `Paraview <http://www.paraview.org/>`_ is the recommended program to visualize the output using the \*.vtk files.
 The CSV output files can be visualized in ImageJ, Excel, etc. However, depending on how your chosen program reads in the image matrix, the image may appear inverted.
 The first value in the CSV files corresponds to bottom left corner of the fracture, ImageJ places it instead as the top left corner by default when using the `text-image` upload method.
 Unit conversions can be handled using three functions provided in unit_conversion.py.
 The module `pint <https://github.com/hgrecco/pint>`_ is required and needs to be installed via pip or through conda-forge.
 There are a few submodules available to divide up functionality, they are described below.

 |

- * data_processing provides an easy to use and customizable platform for post-processing a set of simulation data.
+ * **data_processing** provides an easy to use and customizable platform for post-processing a set of simulation data.
 It is well suited to be used interactively in the Python interpreter or to create data processing scripts.
 A pre-made script is :code:`apm-process-data-map.py` which accepts various command line arguments to automatically perform basic post-processing.

 |

- * openfoam houses classes and methods to export data into a format acceptable for OpenFoam to use.
+ * **openfoam** houses classes and methods to export data into a format acceptable for OpenFoam to use.
 There is an example of how to utilize the BlockMeshDict class in `<examples/blockmeshdict-generation-example.rst>`_ and the OpenFoam module in `<examples/openfoam-example.rst>`_.

 |

- * run_model houses functions required to build Python scripts to run the model.
+ * **run_model** houses functions required to build Python scripts to run the model.
 The script :code:`apm-run-lcl-model.py` can run one or more simulation sequentially.
 In addition to the core methods used to run individual simulations a BulkRun class exists which allows the user to automate the running of mulitple simulations in parallel.
 The example file for running a 'bulk simulation' is under `<examples/bulk-run-example.rst>`_.
 Utilization of the run_model sub-module is in `<examples/running-the-flow-model.rst>`_, section `Running by Python Script <examples/running-the-flow-model.rst#running-by-python-script>`_

 Setting up the Modeling Package
 -------------------------------
 These steps were followed on Ubuntu 14.04 & 16.04, OSX 10.9 & MacOS 10.12 and Windows 7.
 They are not guaranteed to remain updated however the general process should be relatively stable as all dependencies are being handled by large, community driven projects i.e. Anaconda, MinGW, GCC, etc. Running the test suite in Windows is possible but not without some manual adjustments and extra effort.
-After installation there are several scripts avilable under the :code:`apm-` prefix upon opening up a new terminal.
+After installation there are several scripts avilable under the :code:`apm_` prefix upon opening up a new terminal.

 Installation Tips
 ~~~~~~~~~~~~~~~~~